NucleusEngineering/serverless/.journey/01-build.neos.md

 ## Deploying to Cloud Run

 Cloud Build is a versatile tool and is suited to run a wide variety of batch-like jobs.
-Until now, we only used Cloud Build to accomplish Continuous Integration (CI) tasks, but we don need to stop there.
+Until now, we only used Cloud Build to accomplish Continuous Integration (CI) tasks, but we don't need to stop there.

 We can extend the `cloudbuild.yaml` definition and automatically deploy the newly created image to Cloud Run like this: